-We have taken many of these cases to trial.
-Miller & Mixon, LLC is known by the insurance companies and defense lawyers as attorneys who win construction and design defect cases.
+The Millar Law Firm is known by the insurance companies and defense lawyers as attorneys who win construction and design defect cases.

 To learn more about how we can help you, call us today at our toll-free number or submit our online form.
 We can provide a free case review.

 Violating Safety Regulations can Cause Construction and Design Accidents and Injuries

 The U.S. Occupational Safety and Health Administration (OSHA) provides many safety regulations for the construction industry.
 These rules are meant to ensure workers’ safety.

 However, the U.S. Bureau of Labor Statistics (BLS) says there were still 2,700 cases of occupational injury or illness in the construction industry in Georgia in 2011.
 Of these, 900 resulted in at least one day away from work.
 Because of their injury, 400 Georgia construction workers in 2011 returned to either a different job or restricted job duties, the BLS says.

 At The Millar Firm we have helped many workers and others who were hurt in cases in which OSHA safety rules were broken.